MyskYko/dfgmap/README.md

 solves the mapping problem with incrementing the number of cycles until the problem becomes satisfiable.
 Note that the problem may be unsatisfiable even with an infinate number of cycles.

 ### -l
-sets time limit on solving each problem. this internally uses a linux command "timeout".
+sets time limit on solving each problem. this internally uses a linux command "timeout". setting 0 runs the solver without time limit.

 ### -d
 switches encodings of At most one constraint, where only one variable in a set of variables can be one.